How to Get a Google Fax Number

 Even if you don't want to invest in a monthly fax subscription you can obtain a number for free by creating a free trial account.
 Most services let you test out their plans for a month, including an online fax number.
 They may ask you for credit card info, but they won't charge you anything during that month, it's just a way of preventing fax fraud and spam.

-Is There a Way to Get a Free Online Fax Number?
+Is There a Way to Get A Free Fax Number?

 An online fax number is a powerful tool to speed up your faxing.
 It allows you to receive faxes automatically, delivering them to your email in just a matter of minutes.
 These numbers have been already implemented by thousands of offices around the World that depend on fax for their communications.